Soupolait/menulibre-snap/README.md

 # MenuLibre (snap version)
 Snap version of [menulibre](https://github.com/bluesabre/menulibre?tab=GPL-3.0-1-ov-file).
-Yes, this is quite useless.
+Yes, this is quite useless, but it's fun to make.

 **MenuLibre** is an advanced FreeDesktop.org compliant menu editor.